novellac/astarter/README.md

 - Site vars to be added to Tina:
 -- BaseNavMenu - Home link
 -- BaseNavMenu - Mobile close button aria label
+- Maybe use [Nuxt Fonts](https://fonts.nuxt.com/).
+Fonts with less fuss, hopefully.
+Basically it downloads fonts for you and stores them in a predetermined place so you are not making a bunch of calls.
+- Figure out where the public/static assets should come from when used in app.vue
+- Wrangle the TS
+- Ensure that focus outlines contrast with the bg and are still overridable by OS configs.
+- Dark/Light modes

 ## Tips, tricks, and gotchas